Zoie

 “Ryin, what the hell happened?”

 Ryin looked up slowly.
-Her eyes were red-rimmed, puffy.
-Red marks could be seen along her neck and jawline.
-Her tan puffer vest was torn at the shoulder, cream long-sleeve stained with blood and dirt.
-Brown sweatpants shredded at the knees.
-Her Air Maxes—one lace dragging—looked like they’d been through hell.
+Her eyes were red-rimmed and puffy.
+Red marks stretched along her neck and jawline.
+Her tan puffer vest was torn at the shoulder, her cream long-sleeve shirt stained with blood and dirt.
+Her brown sweatpants were shredded at the knees.
+Her Air Maxes, one lace dragging, looked like they’d been through hell.

 “I’ll explain later,” Ryin said hoarsely.
 “Can we just go?”

 Zoie didn’t argue.
-She helped her up—gently and slowly—then got her settled in the passenger seat.
+She helped her up, gently and slowly, then got her settled into the passenger seat.
 Ryin winced with every movement.

-“I think he was trying to rob me.”
+“I think. . .
+I think he was trying to rob me.”

 Zoie froze.
 “What?
 Who?”

-Ryin sat on the edge of the bed, eyes low.
+Ryin sat on the edge of the bed, her eyes lowered.
 “Some guy.
 Behind the store.
 I—I don’t know what he wanted, but he attacked me.”

 Zoie’s heart cracked.
 “Ryin. . .”